 Global New Year Traditions Passages & Mini-Books

-This sentence scramble mini-book combines reading, writing, and social studies with a little bit of art.
+This sentence scramble mini-book combines reading, writing, and social studies with some art.

 The resource includes six short non-fiction passages.
-Each passage is 2-3 paragraphs and contains information about the traditions of a different country around the world.
+Each passage is 2-3 paragraphs and contains information about the traditions of different countries worldwide.

-They also contain a scrambled sentence that is the main idea of the passage.
-Students cut the page in half and unscramble to sentence to glue it to the top half of the page.
+They also contain a scrambled sentence that is the passage’s main idea.
+Students cut the page in half and unscramble the sentence to glue it to the top half.
 They then illustrate the activity or tradition included in the sentence.

 The end result is a book that students have created and illustrated.
 Honestly, the activity is relatively easy for kids to do independently, but it really helps them get back into the groove of independent work.